ladalar/beata/README.md

 ### 5. Training the Deep Learning Model

 After gathering sufficient data, use the extracted features to train a deep learning model to predict the geographical coordinates (latitude and longitude).
-You can use the following steps:

 - Load the CSV data.
 - Preprocess the data (e.g., normalize the features).